Existentially closed fields with G-derivations: Fields with operators and canonical -tuples

 \subsection{Canonical $G$-tuples}

 We generalize the notion of a canonical $p$-basis (see \cite{Zieg2}) from the case of the formalization of a vector group to the case of the formalization of an arbitrary algebraic group. \begin{definition} Let $\mathbb{D}$ be a $G[m]$-derivation on $K$.
-A subset $B\subseteq K$ is called a \emph{canonical $G$-tuple}, if $|B|=e$ and there is a $G[m]$-embedding $(k(G),\mathbb{D}[m]^G)\to \mathbf{K}$ such that $B$ is the image of the set of canonical parameters of $G$ and $\mathbb{D}[m]^G$ is the canonical $G[m]$-derivation from Example \ref{cangex}. \end{definition} \begin{remark} If $\mathbf{L}$ is strict and of imperfectness degree $e$, then any canonical $G$-tuple in $L$ is its $p$-basis.
+A subset $B\subseteq K$ is called a \emph{canonical $G$-tuple}, if $|B|=e$ and there is a $G[m]$-embedding $(k(G),\mathbb{D}[m]^G)\to \mathbf{K}$ such that $B$ is the image of the set of canonical parameters of $G$, where $\mathbb{D}[m]^G$ is the canonical $G[m]$-derivation from Example \ref{cangex}. \end{definition} \begin{remark} If $\mathbf{L}$ is strict and of imperfection degree $e$, then any canonical $G$-tuple in $L$ is a $p$-basis.
 For $G=\ga^e$, we recover the notion of a \emph{canonical $p$-basis} from \cite{Zieg2}. \end{remark}

-We define below a general property of algebraic groups. \begin{definition} We say that \emph{canonical $G$-tuples exist} if for any $m$ and any separably closed $G[m]$-field $\mathbf{L}$, if $[L:C_L]=p^e$ then there is a canonical $G$-tuple in $L$. \end{definition} \begin{remark} \begin{enumerate} \item Definition \ref{defpbasis} can be phrased in a (much) greater generality using group scheme actions.
-Let $H_0$ be a group subscheme of $H$.
-Assume that $H_0$ acts on a group scheme $X$.
-We say that this action has a \emph{canonical $H$-basis}, if there is an $H_0$-invariant morphism $X\to H$ such that the induced map
+We define below a general property of algebraic groups. \begin{definition} We say that \emph{canonical $G$-tuples exist} if for any $m$ and any separably closed $G[m]$-field $\mathbf{L}$, whenever $[L:C_L]=p^e$, there is a canonical $G$-tuple in $L$. \end{definition} \begin{remark} \begin{enumerate} \item Definition \ref{defpbasis} can be phrased in a (much) greater generality using group scheme actions.
+Let $\mathfrak{G}_0$ be a group subscheme of a group scheme $\mathfrak{G}$.
+Assume that $\mathfrak{G}_0$ acts (as a group scheme) on a scheme $V$.
+We say that this action has a \emph{canonical $\mathfrak{G}$-basis}, if there is an $\mathfrak{G}_0$-invariant morphism $V\to \mathfrak{G}$ such that the induced map

 is an isomorphism.